arailymmmm/Insulator-Surface-Contamination-Detection-Dataset-ISCD-/README.md

 # Insulator Surface Contamination Detection Dataset (ISCD)

-The **ISCD dataset** provides visible-light images of high-voltage insulators with various surface contamination types.
+The **ISCD dataset** provides images of high-voltage insulators with various surface contamination types.
 It supports research in computer vision and machine learning for automatic contamination classification and condition assessment of outdoor insulators.

 ---